-Going boating in Texas?
-With over 190 lakes to enjoy Texas offers a plethora of water fun for its visitors.
-Here are just a few of the best lakes in Texas.
+Planning a boating trip in Texas?
+With over 190 lakes to enjoy, Texas offers a plethora of water fun for its visitors.
+Here are a few of the best boating and fishing spots in Texas.

-Located at the confluence of the Washita and Red Rivers, this is one of the largest lakes in the country.
-It is also one of the most developed lakes in all of Texas.
-Travis is 63 miles long with 270 miles of shoreline.
-It has a maximum width of 4.5 miles, and a maximum depth of 210 feet.
-The lake has an average depth of 62 feet, and is home to several small islands.
+Located at the confluence of the Washita and Red Rivers, Lake Texoma is one of the largest lakes in the country.
+It is also home to several small islands.

 It is an extremely popular place for boating in Texas, with around 6 million people heading there each year.
-Visitors enjoy sailing, water skiing, wind surfing and fishing.
-There are around 70 species of fish living in the lake, including bass, catfish and white crappie.
-The waters are very clear and emerald green.
+Visitors enjoy sailing, water skiing, windsurfing and fishing.
+The clear, emerald green waters are home to around 70 species of fish.
+Here you can expect to find freshwater fish such as catfish and white crappie and the lake is known for its stripped bass, or stripers.

 There are over 12 marinas sitting around Lake Texoma, as well as two wildlife refuges and hundreds of camp grounds.
-It hosts the annual charity Lakefest Regatta each spring.
-During spring break is extremely popular amongst college students.
-They flock to the water to enjoy water skiing, boating, sailing, windsurfing, fishing, jet skiing, and kayaking a breeze.
+During spring break Texoma is an extremely popular destination for college students.
+They flock to the water to enjoy water skiing, boating, sailing, windsurfing, fishing, jet skiing, and kayaking.

 Lake Travis sits on the Colorado River in central Texas.
 The lake was formed in 1942 during the construction of the Mansfield Dam near Austin.
 It stretches for 60 miles and is the largest lake in the Highlands Lakes region, having a surface area of 7,660 hectares.

-Lake Travis is one of the most popular lakes in Texas for recreational activities.
+This lake is one of the most popular in Texas for recreational activities.
 Boating, scuba diving and swimming are popular activities enjoyed at the lake.
-It is also home to numerous fish species, like bass, catfish and sunfish – makring it a top spot for both fishing and boating in Texas.
+It is also home to numerous fish species, like bass, catfish and sunfish – making it a top spot for both fishing and boating in Texas.

-Located 60 minutes north of Houston, Lake Conroe runs through the East Texas Piney Woods forests, and it another perfect opportunity for boating in Texas.
-It is a beautiful 21,000 acre lake that is surrounded by trees, hills and magnificent houses.
-This man-made lake was created in 1973 as the reserve drinking water supply for the City of Houston
+Located 60 minutes north of Houston, Lake Conroe runs through the East Texas Piney Woods forests, and is another perfect opportunity for boating in Texas.
+It is a beautiful 21,000-acre lake that is surrounded by trees, hills and magnificent houses.
+This man-made lake was created in 1973 as the reserve drinking water supply for the City of Houston.

-The 26 mile long lake includes over 10 marinas and is a top spot for watersports.
-Enjoy sailing, fishing, hunting, golfing, swimming, camping, hiking, waterskiing, jet skiing, and pleasure boating.
+The 26-mile long lake includes over 10 marinas and is a top spot for water and non-water activities.
+Enjoy sailing, fishing, hunting, golfing, swimming, camping, hiking, waterskiing and jet skiing.

 Sam Rayburn Reservoir

-Sam Rayburn Reservoir is located around 110kms north of Beaumont in Deep East Texas.
-It is a 463 kilometre lake and is the largest lake completely in the state of Texas.
-This Corp of Engineers lake is created by impounding the Angelina River and several bayous.
+Sam Rayburn Reservoir is located in Deep East Texas.
+It is a 288-mile long lake and is the largest lake completely in the state of Texas.
+This Corp of Engineers lake was created by impounding the Angelina River and several bayous.

 Possum Kingdom Lake

 Popularly known as PK, Possum Kingdom Lake can be found around 40 minutes north of Fort Worth.
 It sits on the Brazos River and is best known for being home to the spectacular Hell’s Gate cliffs.
-It is also home to the 620 hectare Possum Kingdom State Park, which is a popular spot for boating and fishing.
-Possom Kingdom Lake is one of the most picturesque lakes in Texas thanks to the cliffs and its clear water.
-The lake terrain is rolling hills, lots of trees, and steep sheer bluffs to gently sloping.
+It is also home to Possum Kingdom State Park, which is a popular spot for boating and fishing.
+Possum Kingdom Lake is one of the most picturesque lakes in Texas thanks to the cliffs and its clear water.
+The lake terrain offers rolling hills, lots of trees, and steep sheer bluffs.

-The lake is known for Hell’s Gate, two towering cliffs that stand as “gates” to the entry of a cove on the south end of the lake.
-This is where partygoers flock during warm months.
-On the Fourth of July, boaters head out to Hell’s Gate early to tie up their boats and wait for the epic firework show at night over the cliffs.
+Hell’s Gate consists of two towering cliffs that stand as “gates” to the entry to the cove on the south end of the lake.
+This is a popular spot to drop anchor and enjoy the calm water and social atmosphere.
+On the Fourth of July, boaters head out to Hell’s Gate early to grab their spot for the epic firework show over the cliffs.